 The official sector consists of central banks, other governmental agencies and multi-lateral institutions that buy, sell and hold gold as part of their reserve assets.
 The official sector holds a significant amount of gold, most of which is static, meaning that it is held in vaults and is not bought, sold, leased or swapped or otherwise mobilized in the open market.
 A number of central banks have sold portions of their gold over the past 10 years, with the result that the official sector, taken as a whole, has been a net supplier to the open market.
-Since 1999, most sales have been made in a coordinated manner under the terms of the Central Bank Gold Agreement, under which 15 of the world's major central banks (including the European Central Bank) agreed to limit the level of their gold sales and lending to the market for the following five years.
-The European Central Bank announced in March 2004 that the agreement would be extended for a further five-year period starting on September 27, 2004.
-The new agreement is similar to the existing agreement, although the ceiling for gold sales is 25% higher and the Bank of Greece replaces the Bank of England as a signatory to the agreement.
-UK Treasury indicated at the time of the announcement of the new agreement that the UK government had no plans to sell gold from its reserves and therefore would not participate in the new agreement.
+Since 1999, most sales have been made in a coordinated manner under the terms of the Central Bank Gold Agreement, under which 18 of the world's major central banks (including the European Central Bank) agree to limit the level of their gold sales and lending to the market.
 See "Overview of the Gold Industry-Sources of Gold Supply" and "Analysis of Historical Movements in the Price of Gold" for more details.
-As before, the new agreement will be reviewed after five years.
-It is possible that the new agreement may not be renewed when it expires in September 2009.
+It is possible that the agreement may not be renewed when it expires in September 2009.
 In the event that future economic, political or social conditions or pressures require members of the official sector to liquidate their gold assets all at once or in an uncoordinated manner, the demand for gold might not be sufficient to accommodate the sudden increase in the supply of gold to the market.
 Consequently, the price of gold could decline significantly, which would adversely affect an investment in the Shares.